Fiscal Sponsorship FAQ

 Be aware of your deadlines – it makes things easier for everyone (and avoids any rush fees!)
 Many of our sponsored projects apply for the same grants, so our plate gets filled up fast for popular deadlines.

-Make sure your donors make checks out to IFP Minnesota and not to you, and write your project’s name is in the memo field.
+Make sure your donors make checks out to IFP Minnesota and not to you, and write your project’s name in the memo field.